 An extensive, three-page agenda.
 Page one covers the details and planned topics of the meeting.
 Page two is for noting items that should be covered at the next meeting.
 Page three is a place to document the meeting’s minutes.
 [4Good]

-For Conference Calls By Project Or Product Managers
+Meeting Agenda For Conference Calls By Project or Product Manager

-Company meetings are a unique case—they must be heavily stage-managed to keep the whole company interested, but without leaving out important information.
+Company meetings are a unique case—they must be heavily stage-managed to keep the entire agency interested without omitting important information.
 This agenda template organizes meeting sections by business area.
-It should fit most companies.
+It should work for most companies.
 Read the accompanying article with tips for CEOs on how to run these meetings.
 [Geckoboard]

-These agenda templates aren’t designed for any specific purpose.
-If none of the categories above fit your call, or if you want something simple, choose one of these.
+These agenda templates aren’t designed for a specific type of meeting or topic.
+If none of the categories above fit your conference call type, or if you want something simple, choose one of these.